alabou/NMOS-MatroxOnly/NMOS With SRT.md

 ### RTP

-Receivers having the `transport` attribute set to `urn:x-matrox:transport:srt.rtp` MAY have a `format` attribute set to any of `urn:x-nmos:format:mux`, `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` and `urn:x-nmos:format:data` and MUST implement the requirements of the `urn:x-nmos:transaport:rtp` transport and related subclassifications.
+Receivers having the `transport` attribute set to `urn:x-matrox:transport:srt.rtp` MAY have a `format` attribute set to any of `urn:x-nmos:format:mux`, `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` and `urn:x-nmos:format:data` and MUST implement the requirements of the `urn:x-nmos:transport:rtp` transport and related subclassifications.

 ## SRT IS-05 Senders and Receivers